-When linking to a resource that will be downloaded (like a PDF or Word document) or streamed (like video or audio) or has another potentially unexpected effect (opens a popup window, or loads a Flash movie), you should add clear wording to reduce any confusion.
-It can be quite annoying for example:
+When linking to a resource that will be downloaded (like a PDF or Word document), streamed (like video or audio), or has another potentially unexpected effect (opens a popup window), you should add clear wording to reduce any confusion.

-- If you are on a low bandwidth connection, click a link and then a multiple megabyte download starts unexpectedly.
+- If you're on a low bandwidth connection, click a link, and then a multiple megabyte download starts unexpectedly.

 Let's look at some examples, to see what kind of text can be used here:

-When you are linking to a resource that is to be downloaded rather than opened in the browser, you can use the
+When you are linking to a resource that's to be downloaded rather than opened in the browser, you can use the

 download attribute to provide a default save filename.
-Here's an example with a download link to the Windows version of Firefox 39:
+Here's an example with a download link to the latest Windows version of Firefox:

 For this exercise, we'd like you to link some pages together with a navigation menu to create a multipage website.
 This is one common way in which a website is created — the same page structure is used on every page, including the same navigation menu, so when links are clicked it gives the impression that you are staying in the same place, and different content is being brought up.

-You'll need to make local copies of the following four pages, in the same directory as one another (see the navigation-menu-start directory if you want a the full listing):
+You'll need to make local copies of the following four pages, all in the same directory.
+For a complete file list, see the navigation-menu-start directory:

-- Add an unordered list in the indicated place on one page, containing the names of the pages to link to.
-A navigation menu is usually just a list of links, so this is semantically ok.
+- Add an unordered list in the indicated place on one page that includes the names of the pages to link to.
+A navigation menu is usually just a list of links, so this is semantically OK.

-- Turn each page name into a link to that page.
+- Change each page name into a link to that page.

 - Copy the navigation menu across to each page.

-- On each page, remove just the link to that same page — it is confusing and pointless for a page to include a link to itself, and the lack of a link acts a good visual reminder of what page you are currently on.
+- On each page, remove just the link to that same page — it's confusing and unnecessary for a page to include a link to itself.
+And, the lack of a link acts a good visual reminder of which page you are currently on.